By Asoke K. Laha, Founding President & CEO of InterraIT Inc.

 The evolution of digital and its impact on businesses around the world will be the core concern for companies looking to strengthen their place in the future.
 Huge technology services and disruptors like AI and ML will continue to be a massive force in the business world.

 It is predicted that while blockchain will not disrupt any industry, those companies that understand its power and potential will continue to invest.
-However, tech leaders will keep the experiment going with quantum computing, which will following the footsteps of industry leaders.
+However, tech leaders will keep the experiment going with quantum computing, which will be following the footsteps of industry leaders.

 A lot of disruptive/innovative companies will utilize their traditional business models as a business platform that will connect with customers directly or via mediators and/or partners.
 This paradigm shift in the way companies will approach and will have questions arising in the boardroom that will revolve around platform-based models, new partnership ecosystems, and innovative ways in order to organize for the business to flourish.

-As business leaders are preparing for this change towards using digital transformation, it is important that organizations stay one step ahead of the consumer/customer, which will help in retaining the ability to form relationships which will be long-lasting.
+As business leaders are preparing for this change towards using digital transformation, it is important that organizations stay one step ahead of the consumer/customer, which will help in retaining the ability to form relationships that will be long-lasting.

-It is predicted that by 2020, half of the businesses, across verticals will see most of their business depend on their ability to create digitally enhanced products, services, and experiences.
+It is predicted that by 2020, half of the businesses, across verticals will see most of their business depend on their ability to create digitally-enhanced products, services, and experiences.

 In the midst of trying to transform and create digital transformation and disruption, it is essential that organizations remain transparent and open about every measure that is taken to enhance the future of the business.
 An organization can succeed if they grant access to a host of technologies and knowledge and showing others how it can support major business shifts.

 It is now the time for organizations to create and have digital transformation taking place.
-It is now that the business needs to acquire knowledge on emerging digital technologies and understand how the plan will affect both the business and the end user.
+It is now that the business needs to acquire knowledge on emerging digital technologies and understand how the plan will affect both the business and the end-user.
 It is also important to leverage data to the fullest advantage and inspire others to move in the right direction.
 This will avoid the organization to be left behind.

-Author Bio: Asoke K. Laha is the Founding President & CEO of InterraIT Inc. Asoke has significant experience in starting and growing offshore development centers.
-With a career spanning over three decades in high technology, Asoke has served various organisations in various capacities .
+Asoke K. Laha is the Founding President & CEO of InterraIT Inc. Asoke has significant experience in starting and growing offshore development centers.
+With a career spanning over three decades in high technology, Asoke has served various organizations in various capacities.
 As Managing Director of Cadence India, he was instrumental in building a large team of skilled engineers, which went on to win not only the Corporate Quality Award from Cadence but also the ISO 9000 certification for Cadence India Center.
-Actively involved in various prestigious industry bodies like IACC, AMCHAM, ASSOCHAM, Asoke is a working committee member of the Software Export Promotion Council and is the President of NSEZ Entrepreneurs Association.
+Actively involved in various prestigious industry bodies like IACC, AMCHAM, ASSOCHAM, Asoke is a working committee member of the Software Export Promotion Council and is the President of the NSEZ Entrepreneurs Association.
 An MSEE from the University of Saskatchewan, Asoke also holds an MS degree in Computer Science from Northwestern University and a BE from Jadavpur University, India.